renderorange/weather-api/README.txt

     /weather/forecast is not a known route

-    # or extra parameters to a known route
+    # extra parameters to a known route and known parameter
     $ curl -sD - -X GET -H 'API_KEY: 1234567890qwerty' server:3000/weather/temperature?test=1
     HTTP/1.1 404 Not Found
     Content-Type: text/plain